EliasAL2/EliasAL2.github.io/_pages/about.md

 Introduction
 ======
 **AI models** have come a long way in the past few years and so did perception systems.
-They have become so accurate, one could think that they can execute all visual recognition tasks only rarely making mistakes.
-The only problem is that those systems used to require a user to give very **specific instructions** on what to identify in order to be able to achieve it.
+They have become so accurate, that one could think they can execute all visual recognition tasks only rarely making mistakes.
+The only problem is that those systems used to require a user to give very **specific instructions** on what to identify to be able to achieve it.
 A good system needs to be able to **reason and understand users' intentions** based on implicit instructions as shown below.

 <p align="center">